Hraph/netBOTify/README.md

 #### Server extra methods

-- `.connect()`: launch the server on the specified port in paremeters (default port is 8000)
+- `.connect()`: launch the server on the specified port in parameters (default port is 8000)
 - `.onTaskResult(callback)`: add an action when a result is given by a worker.
-Callback will receive 2 parameters: (result, clientIdentifier)
+Callback will receive 3 parameters: (result, clientIdentifier, workerProxy)
 - `.onTaskEnded(callback)`: add an action when a task is ended by a worker.
-Callback will receive 2 parameters: (data, clientIdentifier)
+Callback will receive 3 parameters: (data, clientIdentifier, workerProxy)
 - `.onTaskEvent(eventName, callback)`: add an action when a specific event is sent by a worker.
-Callback will receive 2 parameters: (data, clientIdentifier)
+Callback will receive 3 parameters: (data, clientIdentifier, workerProxy)

 - `.addGlobalParameter(parameterKey, defaultValue)`: add a parameter that will be sent to all workers at task launch.
 To set a parameter value at runtime, use the command `parameters` on CLI and follow the instructions.
 - `.addServerAction(name, callback)`: add a method to the server that will be callable by any clients (workers / cli) using server.{methodName}(anyParameters).
 Callback can have any desired parameters